Jesperoka/battlebuds/README.md

 With this done, performance is good again, and I can focus on core features rather than mini-optimizations.
 At some point I will probably come back to this, to try to get 60 fps even with software rendering, and

+**Input handling:**
+Having previously just used the last part of each frame for input polling, I now dedicate a thread to input reading.
+At first, with mutex locking for read and writes to the user input, performance was abysmal.
+However, simply dropping the mutex and embracing the data race works perfectly.
+Tested on `ReleaseSmall`, `ReleaseFast`, `ReleaseSafe` and `Debug`.

 # Dependencies: